finbourne/lusid-sdk-python/sdk/docs/ResourceRecordApi.md

 # **get_resource_record**
 > ResourceRecord get_resource_record(scope, code, resource_id, as_at=as_at)

-[EARLY ACCESS] GetResourceRecord: Get a Resource Record
+GetResourceRecord: Get a Resource Record

 Retrieve a resource record by its identifier.